Norimaki: Makizushi

 Makizushi (巻き寿司, "rolled sushi") was first described in the 1750 publication "Ryori SanKaigo" as makizushi (巻鮓).

 In the 1787 publication "Shichigokobi", it was mentioned as being on the menus of sushi restaurants in Edo as sushi that does not stain the hands.
+Maki rolls are typically prepared in two ways, hand-rolled, also known as temaki, or rolled using a makisu (bamboo mat).
+They are usually cut into bite-sized pieces.

 In the early days of makizushi, there were many other types of sushi rolled in other than seaweed, such as those rolled in thinly roasted eggs, or those rolled in shallow seaweed, wakame seaweed, or bamboo bark and so on.
 In Tokyo, there exists kampyo-maki (干瓢巻, dried gourd rolls) made in the Edo period.

-The combination of inarizushi (稲荷寿司) and makizushi is a common kind of bento, and called sukeroku (助六), a pun on the kabuki play with the same title.

-In the lineup of nigirizushi, although sweet egg (玉子) usually has a black belt of nori, it is categorized as nigirizushi.